siddhardhan/servicenow-devops-custom-tool-example/README.md

 **Query Parameters:**
 - `controlId` (required): The ID of the control to fetch evidences for
-  - Use "1234" for DataDog evidences
+  - Use "1234" for datadog evidences
-  - Use "5678" for Sonar evidences
+  - Use "5678" for sonar evidences
+  - Use "9012" for gitlab evidences
+  - Use "3456" for practitest evidences

 **Response Details:**
 - Returns between 10 and 26 evidences per request